-Jeff Olson, the Cowboy in the Village People, lived next door to the Cleary’s on Alwick Avenue in Concord Village.
-Jeff and Peg Cleary were playmates.
-In fact, they were so close that they strung two tin cans between their bedroom windows to keep in touch.
-Jeff is credited with saving Peg’s life the day she fell asleep in a pipe at a construction site.
+Jeff Olson, the Cowboy in the Village People, lived next door to the Cleary family on Alwick Avenue in Concord Village.
+Peg Cleary and Jeff were buddies from day one.
+They even strung two tin cans between their bedroom windows so they could always stay in touch.
+Jeff is credited with saving Peg’s life one day after she fell asleep in a pipe at a construction site.
 Peg, in turn, didn’t tattle on Jeff when he removed the pegs from the lobster claws at the fish market.
-Jeff got caught in his own net, anyway, when mom found the pegs in his pockets on laundry day.
+Jeff eventually got caught in his own net anyway, when mom found the pegs in his pockets on laundry day.

-It was a true case of puppy love.
-So much so that when the Olson’s Boxer mix gave birth, the Cleary’s got pick of the litter.
+Puppy love filled the air coming off the Great South Bay.
+When the Olson’s Boxer mix gave birth, the Cleary’s got the pick of the litter.
 In turn, Tige, the puppy, had his pick of retainers.
 He started with Kathie’s.